wangq95/SiftGPU_Linux/README.md

 git clone https://github.com/pitzer/SiftGPU.git
 cd SiftGPU
 ```
 Or you can download the project on [author's page](http://www.cs.unc.edu/~ccwu/siftgpu/).
-But this link sames to be loss.
+But this link sames to be lost.

 ### Download and install Glew